 Mentoring Visit Key content & materials 1.
-Getting Started on Mentoring What the SBMC should expect from CGP mentoring SBMC Roles and Responsibilities refresher SBMC Documentation SBMC Committees to create space for women's and children's participation in education and school improvement Do the following on each visit: Ensure that all SBMC members including women and children are present as far as possible Enquire on achievements and challenges since training Provide advice and relevant support to SBMCs based on challenges met Check that SBMCs have recorded minutes of meetings and updated financial records
+Getting Started What the SBMC should expect from CGP mentoring on Mentoring SBMC Roles and Responsibilities refresher SBMC Documentation SBMC Committees to create space for women's and children's participation in education and school improvement Do the following on each visit: Ensure that all SBMC members including women and children are present as far as possible Enquire on achievements and challenges since training Review and support the School Development Planning process depending on the stage schools and SBMCs are at.
+Provide advice and relevant support to SBMCs based on challenges met Check that SBMCs have recorded minutes of meetings and updated financial records